Horizontal vs Vertical Metal Bandsaws in Australia

 Key advantages of Horizontal Bandsaws

-- Excellent for straight cutting
+- Excellent straight cutting capability

-- Strong clamping for heavy materials
+- Strong hydraulic clamping for heavy materials

-- High production efficiency
+- High cutting efficiency

-What is a Vertical Bandsaw?
+What is a Vertical Metal Bandsaw?

 - The blade runs vertically